 Based on my factors above, I put together my own WLR plan:

-- A Whole 30 Reset for the month of February (with a guide and a group that I HIGHLY recommend for ideas, accountability, and support).
-This includes a month of abstinence from sugar and alcohol.
+- I started with the Functional Whole 30 .
+Even as one of the co-leaders of this program, I still need the group for ideas, accountability, and support.
+This program includes a month of abstinence from sugar and alcohol.

-- Weighing myself every morning (yes this is controversial but research shows that those who do this are more likely to lose weight and keep it off, and it does NOT make me crazy).
+- I weigh myself every morning (yes this is controversial but research shows that those who do this are more likely to lose weight and keep it off, and it does NOT make me crazy).

 - Intermittent Fasting (no food or calories for 14 – 16 hours overnight).
 Taking a long break from food is the single most effective way to reverse insulin resistance.

-- No eating while standing up or driving.
+- I don’t eat while standing up or driving.
 I must plate my food and sit down, eat slowly, taste my food, chew well, and breathe.
 In other words, being mindful while putting food in my mouth, which goes a long way.

-- Exercising most days, doing things I really enjoy that bring me joy and feel good.
+- Focused exercise three times a week, doing things I really enjoy that bring me joy and feel good.

 - Moving my body throughout the day, every chance I get.